 • Attempting to hook or catch a manatee.

-This law is an extremely important piece of Florida wildlife preservation and we make sure all of our guests are aware of it to help protect our wildlife.
+Moreover, this law is an extremely important piece of Florida wildlife preservation, and we make sure all of our guests are aware of it to help protect our wildlife.

 What About Dolphins?

-Similar to manatees, dolphins are incredibly entertaining and likable creatures!
-They often put on a show for our paddle board tour guests by jumping out of the water, sticking their heads up to look at you, or even swimming alongside a tour group.
+Similar to manatees, dolphins are incredibly entertaining and likeable creatures!
+Also, they often put on a show for our paddle board tour guests by jumping out of the water, sticking their heads up to look at you, or even swimming alongside a tour group.
 They fall under the same 1972 Marine Mammal Protection Act and are not to be touched or disturbed.

 Help Us Keep Florida Waterways Safe